irreverentsimplicity/zentasktic-user-web-frontend/README.md

-# ZenTasktic User Web Frontent
+# ZenTasktic User Web Frontend

 React based UI for the Gno implementation of ZenTakstic User.